bcgov/ols-geocoder/address-data-pipeline.md

-# A new to integration geocoder data
+# A New Way to Integration Geocoder Data
 This document outlines a proposal to simplify and speed up the geocoder data integration process.
 We first look at the integration process, how it can be improved, and contrast the proposed implementation with the current one.

 ## What is Geocoder Data Integration?
 Here's an overview of the geocoder data integration process:

 | Gather | Transform | _**Integrate**_ | Validate | Deploy